 - Bulb – Tulip from the National Garden Bureau “Year of the” campaigns.
 Also see: Tulips Pink Impression by Tracy Blevins, Tulipa ‘Lady Jane’ by Bill Blevins, Bokhara Tulip by Annkat, Tulips – Angelique by The Freckled Rose

 - Conifer – Cedrus atlantica ‘Sapphire Nymph’ Collectors Conifer of the Year from the American Conifer Society.
 Also See Cedrus atlantica Sapphire Nymph by Ferdinand’s Pasture.

 - Conifer – Platycladus orientalis ‘Franky Boy’ Collectors Conifer of the Year from the American Conifer Society.
 Also See Platycladus orientalis ‘Franky Boy’ by Bill Blevins.

-- Daffodil – TBD.
+- Daffodil – ‘Mount Hood’ 2018 John and Gertrude Sister Award.
+Registered in 1938, this cultivar is also an ADS Historic daffodil.
 John and Gertrude Wister Award from the American Daffodil Society.

-- Daylily – TBD.
+- Daylily – ‘Entwined in the Vine’ (Emmerich, 2007).
 Stout Silver Medal winner is awarded by the American Hemerocallis Society in the Fall of each year.
 Also see: Stout Silver Medal Winners by The Gardens at Kansas State University.